Komrod/web-servo/README.md

 A HTTP web server fully configurable executing node JS scripts.

-The server can return normal HTML files and assets (.css, .html, .js ...) and will execute the .xjs files as node scripts (file extension editable in config).
+The server can return normal HTML files and assets (.css, .html, .js ...) and will execute the .node.js files as node scripts (file extension editable in config).
 So you can do everything a node script can do with a simple HTTP request.

 ## Features